 Racing and Car Show Events

-If you are planning on staying overnight at PPIR during the event you must register and pay for camping (only $10 for the weekend).
-Staying overnight at PPIR on Friday or Saturday night is not included in your racing registration.
+If you are planning on staying overnight at PPIR during the event you must register and pay for camping (only $30 for the weekend for primitive camping).
+Staying overnight at PPIR on Friday or Saturday night is not included in your racing/car show registration.